-Table A1.
+Table 3 presents estimates of equation (14).
+The first stages are very strong; see Supplementary Appendix Table A1.
 In all estimates in this section, we use Newey-West standard errors with up to ten lags.
 Our standard errors do not change much if we allow more or fewer Newey-West lags or cluster standard errors at the intersection of game and month, quarter, or half year.

 Panel (a) presents estimates of the jackpot elasticity $\bar{\zeta}1$ using the nationwide sales data, while Panel (b) presents estimates of the jackpot and second prize elasticities $\bar{\zeta}1$ and $\bar{\zeta}2$ using California sales only.
-In both panels, column 1 presents the OLS estimates without a $\pi \bar{Z}$ pre-rollover prize forecast control, and column 2 presents our IV estimates with that control.
+In both panels, Column 1 presents the OLS estimates without a $\pi \bar{Z}$ pre-rollover prize forecast control, and Column 2 presents our IV estimates with that control.

 The OLS estimates are slightly larger, consistent with slight simultaneity bias.
 The estimates match the binned scatter plots in Figure 2.
 In both panels of Table 3, the jackpot semi-elasticity is around 1.7 to 1.8.
-In Panel (b), the second prize semi-elasticity is statistically indistinguishable from zero, and the 95 percent confidence intervals in column 2 exclude values larger than about 0.19.
+In Panel (b), the second prize semi-elasticity is statistically indistinguishable from zero, and the 95% confidence intervals in Column 2 exclude values larger than about 0.19.

-As shown in equation (6) in Section 2.2, the large difference between these two elasticities implies that decision weights do not equal objective probabilities, and that the decision weight on the jackpot is relatively much larger than the decision weight on the smaller prize.
+As shown in equation (6) in Section 3.2, the large difference between these two elasticities implies that decision weights do not equal objective probabilities, and that the decision weight on the jackpot is relatively much larger than the decision weight on the smaller prize.
 A probability weighting function with this form could arise for several reasons.
-First, individuals might underappreciate differences between the (small) second prize probability and the (very small) jackpot probability.
+First, individuals might under-appreciate differences between the (small) second prize probability and the (very small) jackpot probability.
 Second, individuals could derive larger anticipatory utility from larger prizes, and anticipatory utility might be insensitive to probabilities.
-Third, because the second prize expected value doesn't vary much (its standard deviation is only one-third of the jackpot's), individuals might be inattentive to the second prize, as in Gabaix (2014) and related theories of focusing and salience (Bordalo, Gennaioli, and Shleifer 2013; Kőszegi and Szeidl 2013; Bushong, Schwartzstein. and Rabin 2021); these theories have more recently been suggested as attentional microfoundations for the probability weighting function (Bordalo, Gennaioli, and Shleifer, 2012; Dertwinkel-Kalt and Koster, 2020; Bordalo, Gennaioli, and Shleifer, 2022).
-Fourth, high jackpots generate extra media attention that may temporarily increase sales.
-Fifth, while jackpot amounts are covered in the media and heavily promoted on billboards and in online ads, the estimated second prize for the next draw must be inferred from results of the previous drawing.23 Of course, the second prize might not be promoted precisely because individuals would be unresponsive.
+Third, because the second prize expected value doesn't vary much (its standard deviation is only one-third of the jackpot's), individuals might be inattentive to the second prize, as in Gabaix (2014) and related theories of focusing and salience (Bordalo et al., 2013; Kőszegi and Szeidl, 2013; Bushong et al., 2021); these theories